 A person who serves a document must lodge a certificate of service with the Registrar if an arbitrator or the Registrar orders the person to do so.
-Workers' Compensation and Injury Management Arbitration Rules 2011Part 4Applications for arbitration

-Part 4- Applications for arbitration
+Part 4 - Applications for arbitration

 23. Time limit for lodging application for arbitration